Skip to main content

 Both models are licensed under Apache 2.0.
 Review and accept the licenses to proceed.

 The download typically takes a few minutes depending on your internet connection.
-You can pause and resume if needed.
+You can cancel before starting, pause and resume after starting, or close a failed download and retry later.

 Note